Khosiyat/GeekyPinkers/templates.md

 {% endfor %}: This marks the end of the loop.

-You can adjust the HTML structure and CSS styling as needed to fit your design.
+We can adjust the HTML structure and CSS styling as needed to fit our design.

 ```
                 <table>